 Community and Workplace – is a basic life support program for laypeople who want or are required to have CPR and AED knowledge and skills, including emergency response teams in the workplace, school bus drivers, adult residential care personnel, child care workers, teachers, parents, and babysitters.
 (American Safety & Health Institute – ASHI)

-CPR for the Professional Rescuer (BCLS / Healthcare Provider equivalent) This program is designed for the health care worker: EMT’s, Firefighters, Paramedics, Nurses, Public Safety Officers (Police), etc. The program covers CPR for the Infant, Child and Adult.
+Basic Life Support CPR This program is designed for the health care worker: EMT’s, Firefighters, Paramedics, Nurses, Public Safety Officers (Police), etc. The program covers CPR for the Infant, Child and Adult.
 The program also includes two-person CPR, and the use of barrier devices.

 ADDITIONAL HEALTH COURSE OFFERINGS

 Basic First Aid for the Community and Workplace — The objective of this nationally recognized first aid program is to help students develop basic first aid knowledge, skills, and the confidence to respond to emergencies.
 This program is an objective driven, skills-based program that covers emergency response, severe bleeding and shock, soft-tissue injuries, bone, joint, and muscle injuries, medical emergencies, heat in addition, cold-related illness and injury, and more.
 This program is consistent with recommendations of the 2015 National First Aid Science Advisory Board and OSHA’s best practices for first aid training programs in the workplace.